munro98/RedditOnFlutter/README.md

 Reddit App built with [Flutter](https://flutter.io/).

-Work in progress

 Features
- *Browse popular subreddits using the app drawer
+ * Browse popular subreddits using the app drawer
- *Open links in the browser
+ * Open links in the browser
- *Brose links by Hot New and Top
+ * Brose links by Hot New and Top
+ * Displays thumbnails on posts
- *Read comments
+ * Read comments

+ Possible future improvements
+ * Display link/url/message icon depending on link type
+ * Display self text in comments on self posts
+ * Load additional posts beyond the first page
- *
+ * Logging into reddit account

- TODO:
- *Show link thumbnails
+ * Be able to vote on posts and comments
- *Load nested comments
+ * Load deeply nested comments
- *Add button to load deeply nested comments
+ * Add button to load deeply nested comments
- *Be able to customize subreddits to broswe and save
+ * Be able to customize subreddits to broswe and save them
+ * Store data in SQlite3
+ * Be able to save reddit data for offline browsing